tonymullen/ups-website/src/partials/f17cg/hw/hw7-description.html.md

   challenging mechanical movements in the book and try to model it (them) in Three.js or Blender.
 Once you've animated your robot in assignment 8, you can also work on animating this.
-For credit on this assignment, submit whatever you've managed to do by the same deadline as the robot assignment, in its own directory entitled.
+For credit on this assignment, submit whatever you've managed to do by the same deadline as the robot assignment, in its own directory within the assignment directory.

 ## Submitting